VALLEY OF FIRE

 VF35

-The water basins where secret to the European settlers.
+The water basins were a secret to the European settlers.
 But the Paiute Indians knew of them.

 VF36